leonardlab/PlantDX_GAMES/README.md

 This repository contains supporting code for the Plant-DX modeling work.
 More details coming soon regarding how to set up and conduct a test run of the code to produce results plots for the base case model fit.
 ___________________________________________________________________________________________________________________________________________________________________

-Key information from GAMESv1.0 code release:
+Key information from GAMESv1.0 code release: <br />
 This code is associated with the [Dray, K.E. et al. ACS Synthetic Biology manuscript] (https://pubs.acs.org/doi/10.1021/acssynbio.1c00528) "GAMES: A dynamic model development workflow for rigorous characterization of synthetic genetic systems".*
 *please contact corresponding author J.N.
 Leonard for a copy of the manuscript if needed.